 Akerman, Jeremy and Bartram, Ang and Bauer, Diann and Bird, Jon and Boyce, Sonia and Coutts, Nicky and Press, Gefn and Holmwood, Sigrid and Johanknecht, Susan and Meynell, Katharine and Mooney, Jim and Nimarkoh, Virginia and Poulson, Kit and Richardson, Emily and Stevens, Gary and Stone, Will and Walsh, Maria and Westley-Smith, H. F. (2011) Mutual dependencies.
 Meynell, Katharine, ed.
 Artwords Press, London.
 ISBN 9781906441258

 Full text is not in this repository.

 At the core of this idea is the acknowledgment of an interrelatedness of practices and the wish to expose these.
 Collaboration suggests an ease, which does not necessarily reflect the whole picture.
 These relationships can be fraught, not least because of the nature of subjectivity.
 Furthermore they exist not only in the moment, now, face to face, but also in a combination, art works to artists, and in precedent implying a lineage.
 This lineage is one that will be repeated and will be broken, modified or ruptured: the one in tension with the other.
 Educationally this can be understood as part of a performative process that necessarily takes into account the lived experience of our encounters with works, ideas and individuals.

-|Research Areas:||Middlesex University Schools and Centres > School of Art and Design > Visual Arts
+|Research Areas:||A. > School of Art and Design > Visual Arts

 A. > School of Art and Design > Visual Arts > CREATE/Feminisms cluster